What is a Prologue? And How Can Authors Use It? (with Examples)

 Nothing can replace an engaging first chapter.
 If you’re unsure whether your first chapter isn’t strong enough and are hopeful that the prologue will prop it up, then it might be better to revise the chapter rather than invent something new.
 A prologue shouldn’t be a substitute for your first chapter; if anything, a weak following act to a high-stake prologue can leave readers feeling let-down.

-Add layers to your narrative
+Pre-emptively adds layers to the narrative

 Another way that a prologue can serve your story is by introducing layers and points of view that are otherwise difficult to organically incorporate into the main narrative.
 You can choose to adopt a different character’s voice, or go back or forth in time, or pick an unusual setting for this kind of prologue.
 There’s also the opportunity to experiment with different formats like a letter or a news clipping to portray an alternative perspective (see A Gentleman in Moscow by Amor Towles).
 Regardless, this other side of the story can reveal insights that will become important later on in the story, without muddling the narrative structure too much.